joshbegley/nyt-latest/previous.md

 `The Brazilian was appointed in the position in July 2025 having previously been the sporting director at Arsenal.`\
 https://nytimes.com/athletic/6943190/2026/03/07/edu-nottingham-forest-exit/

-**The Briefing: England 2-0 Iceland - James brings the joy, crucial save from Hampton**\
+**The Briefing: England 2 Iceland 0 - James brings the joy, crucial save from Hampton**\
-`England were given a stubborn test by a compact Icelandic defence that at times frustrated the European champions`\
+`Back-to-back European champions given a tough and sometimes frustrating test by a compact defence in latest World Cup qualifier`\
 https://nytimes.com/athletic/7096761/2026/03/07/england-2-iceland-0-james-hampton/

 **Amid political tensions, Team Venezuela shines in WBC opener**\